underdogg-forks/flarebase/README.md

 * Permissions
     * The permissions *guest-only* and *basic-authenticated* cannot be edited or deleted.
     * A permission that is assigned to a *Route* or a *Role* cannot be deleted.
     * The permission *guest-only* cannot be assigned to any role.
-It is reserved for guest or un-authenticated users.
+It is reserved for guest or un-authenticated staff.
     * The permission *basic-authenticated* is forced onto every role.
     * The permission assignment for the role *admins* cannot be changed.
     * Disabling a permission prevents it from granting access to any route assigned to that permissions.

 * Roles
-    * The roles *admins* and *users* cannot be edited or deleted
+    * The roles *admins* and *staff* cannot be edited or deleted
-    * The role *users* is force onto every user.
+    * The role *staff* is force onto every staff.
-    * Disabling a role prevent prevents the users assigned this role from getting the abilities of that role.
+    * Disabling a role prevent prevents the staff assigned this role from getting the abilities of that role.

-* Users
+* Staff
     * The user *root* and any user with the *admin* role are not restricted by the *AuthorizeRoute* middleware.
 They can go anywhere they want, even to routes that are either disabled or not defined.
     * If a user is disabled while he is logged into and using the Web site, he will get automatically logged out the next time he tries to access a route protected by the *AuthorizeRoute* middleware.
     * The user *root* cannot be edited or deleted.
-    * A user cannot disable or delete his own currently logged in user.
+    * A user cannot disable or delete his own currently logged in staff.

 ### LDAP/AD authentication.
 To enable the optional LDAP/AD authentication module, set the *LDAP_ENABLED* variable to *true* in the *.env* file as shown